neotoma/about/README.md

 ### Short Description

-Asheville is an open-source system intended to help individuals better posess and reuse the content they post online.
+Asheville is an open-source system intended to help individuals posess and reuse the content they post online.

 ### Long Description